resurvey/TheSurveyBotBunch/README.md

 5) Add the WebhookInbox.com URL from earlier into a new webhook for your group.

-*(This will add the webhook subscription for any events where the selected group is a group collaborator.
-This action also fires a test event to the WebhookInbox we setup earlier.)*
+> **Note:** This will add the webhook subscription for any events where the selected group is a group collaborator.
+This action also fires a test event to the WebhookInbox we setup earlier.

 ![enter image description here](https://cdn.gosurveybot.com/Content/img/thesurveybotbunch/image05.png)

-6) The SurveyBot portal tells us the attempt to post to the webhook was successful
+6) The SurveyBot portal tells us the attempt to post to the webhook was successful.

+> **Tip:** A click on the spinner may be required to reload the list of webhooks if the page does not auto-update itself.

 ![enter image description here](https://cdn.gosurveybot.com/Content/img/thesurveybotbunch/image03.png)